+If a board allows remote voting, there should be specific guidelines about when it is permissible.
 The bottom line is that your board should be cautious about how board members vote so that the organization stays on the right path moving forward.

 Now that you understand the nuances of board voting, you can move forward with confidence!
-If you’re looking to learn more about effective board management, check out these resources to develop active and motivated board directors:
+If you’re looking to learn more about effective board management, check out these great resources to develop active and motivated board directors: